-These closures shall be provided for all external open-

-ings of the air handling plants of a citadel, where discharge air leaves the ship or flows over to spaces with a contamination hazard.
+These closures shall be provided for all external openings of the air handling plants of a citadel, where discharge air leaves the ship or flows over to spaces with a contamination hazard.

 Spring-loaded, adjustable relief dampers or poweroperated relief dampers shall be provided.
-If poweroperated dampers are used, a failure of the supply power must not lead to failure of the damper function.
+If poweroperated dampers are used, a failure of the supply power must not lead to failure of the damper function throttle dampers control dampers